Keyfactor/cyberark-credentialprovider-pam/README.md

 <details>
 <summary>Installation - CyberArk Central Credential Provider </summary>
 <p>
-Install the CyberArk Central Credential Provider as an extension by copying the release contents into a new extension folder named `CyberArk-CentralCredentialProvider`.
+Install the CyberArk Central Credential Provider as an extension by copying the release contents into a new extension folder named <code>CyberArk-CentralCredentialProvider</code>.
-A `manifest.json` file is included in the release.
+A <code>manifest.json</code> file is included in the release.
 This file needs to be edited to enter in the "initialization" parameters for the PAM Provider.
-Specifically values need to be entered for the parameters in the `manifest.json` of the __PAM Provider extension__:
+Specifically values need to be entered for the parameters in the <code>manifest.json</code> of the <b>PAM Provider extension</b>:

 ~~~ json
 "Keyfactor:PAMProviders:CyberArk-CentralCredentialProvider:InitializationInfo": {